GJohannes/Ts3Application/README.md

 ## Web Server (Since 4.0 Ajax)
 A web server which runs on port 80 (HTTP-default) /  443 (HTTPS-Default).

-1.The webserver is capable of:
+1. The webserver is capable of:
-    1.Sending messages to the server (password protection) 1.Sending private messages to each individual that is online on the server 1.Showing how many people are on the server in the last 24 hours 1.Showing a history of the number of people on the server (only if server - logger is activated) 1.Displaying who is on the server at any given times 1.Ajax calls to the server
+    1. Sending messages to the server (password protection)
+    1. Sending private messages to each individual that is online on the server
+    1. Showing how many people are on the server in the last 24 hours
+    1. Showing a history of the number of people on the server (only if server - logger is activated)
+    1. Displaying who is on the server at any given times
+    1. Ajax calls to the server

 # Client Side